 What’s really nice around the holidays is that you can find everything at the market that you can imagine: green shell mussels, crab, lobsters, the squid tentacles (calamari) that I must have because they are so tender and look really extra cool in my pot.

-So what the heck is a Cioppino you ask ?
+So what the heck is a Cioppino ?

 I’m sure that every family has their own variation of this zuppa di pesce that includes their favorite sea creatures.
 It can be salmon and swordfish or your favorite shellfish.

-So this is just a guide, an inspiration for you to create your own cioppino recipe to suit your family’s taste.
+So this is just a guide, an inspiration for you to create your own homemade recipe to suit your family’s taste.

 There are two secrets to a perfect Cioppino or Zuppa di Pesce recipe: